dirigible-io/dirigible-io.github.io/help/ide_perspective_debugger.md

 {{ page.title }} Perspective
 ===

-The Web IDE includes a Debugger perspective.
-It enables you to monitor the execution of your code, stop it, restart it or set breakpoints, and change values in memory.
-The Debugger perspective is comprised of the following views:
+The Web IDE includes a Debugger perspective which is comprised of the following views:
 * Debugger
 * Variables
 * Console